If you're someone who has trouble sleeping, you've probably already

 Melatonin gummies are genius because you can keep them on your nightstand and grab one before bed without having to get up for a glass of water.
 These contain 3 mg of melatonin in a serving (two gummies), which

-studies have shown is the ideal amount to take nightly, particularly for people with migraines.
+is the ideal amount to take nightly, particularly for people with migraines.

 Olly Restful Sleep Blackberry Zen Vitamin Gummies,